gazpachu/tablefriends/README.md

 A POC (Proof Of Concept) of a web app to organise restaurant events.

 Based on the [React fullstack graphql](https://github.com/graphql-boilerplates/react-fullstack-graphql) boilerplate.
 Refer to its readme file for more info about the tech stack.

+Kudos to [pantharshit00](https://github.com/pantharshit00) from Prisma who has been very helpful.